levylabpitt/Nanosurf-AFM/README.md

 1. There is a folder that is created in the base path according to the date that the path is requested.
 2. In this folder there are 3 subfolders created, One for BMP files, One for the modified BMP files for the lithography, and One for the InkScape files.
 3. Every time you save a BMP file, the program should automatically create a BMP for the lithography and an Inkscape file that is already presized and ready to be used.
 They will be incremented (zero indexed), and named based on the date.

+---

+# Contributing
+Prior to contributing, please contact both the Superuser of the NSES2 and the owner and maintainer of this project (both currently Joseph Albro).
+This will ensure that the program is less likely to break due to unforeseen changes.

+### Documentation of Code

+All changes must be documented.
+If there is no documentation, changes will not be accepted.
+When documenting any programs that you create, you should feel like you are over explaining it.
+What may seem obvious to you may not be as obvious for someone who is not familiar with the program.

+### Neatness of Code

+If the code is not neat then the changes WILL NOT be accepted.
+If there is no error handling, then the changes WILL NOT be accepted.
+Neat code allows for future changes more easily.
+It also makes the programs more readable.

+Good examples of neat code can be found in nearly any project that JKI publishes.

+# Contact Information
+Joseph Albro

+Joe.Albro@levylab.org